© MMXXV Harrison Bear

 all the galleries and museums

-in stupid animal suits offering a pose at a cost.
+stupid animal suits offering a pose at a cost.
+We

-before you go.
-Remember that it’s expensive and
+you go.
+Remember that it’s expensive and expect to

-expect to pay $200+ for one decent seat.
+pay $200+ for one decent seat.
+Concerts can be

-the largest store in the world.
-It may be worth a
+largest store in the world.
+It may be worth a visit, but

-visit, but it is still Macy’s after all.
-We prefer
+it is still Macy’s after all.
+We prefer Bloomies.
+It’s

-the Empire State building.
-Go at dusk, but it’s
+Empire State building.
+Go at dusk, but it’s expensive.

 Is NYC safe?
 Well, no. Any big city with millions of

-bound to attract criminals and scam artists.
-But
+to attract criminals and scam artists.
+But keep your

-keep your wits about you and your possessions
+wits about you and your possessions safe and you

-doesn’t show its merits that easily, but it is a fun
+show its merits that easily, but it is a fun place to

-place to visit, and don’t forget the free ferry to
+visit, and don’t forget the free ferry to Staten Island!